sigsum/key-mgmt/docs/key-management.md

 Examples of failures include a device that breaks.
 We tolerate `n-1` failures, with `n` set to `2` for backup YubiHSMs and `3` for USB sticks with passphrases.

+Randomness produced by a YubiHSM is assumed to be good, so that the generated keys and passphrases are computationally hard to brute force (128-bit security).

-For key recovery, the attacker needs to gain access to a backup YubiHSM and its secret passphrases.
-This is assumed to be hard: two physical security boundaries need to be breached at the same time for the attacker to succeed.
+For key recovery, the attacker needs to gain access to a backup YubiHSM and its secret passphrase.
+This is assumed to be hard: two different physical security boundaries need to be breached at the same time for the attacker to succeed.

-For signing oracle access, a (local) attacker can steal a node's YubiHSM and breach another physical security perimeter to gain access to its passphrases.
+For signing-oracle access, a (local) attacker can steal a node's YubiHSM and breach another physical security perimeter to gain access to its passphrase.
 This, too, is assumed to be hard.

-For signing oracle access, a (remote) attacker may gain root access on an active node, or in the case of non-root access learn the secret passphrase by breaching a physical security perimeter that stores it.
+For signing-oracle access, a (remote) attacker may gain root access on an active node, or in the case of non-root access learn the secret passphrase by breaching a physical security perimeter that stores it.
 This may be the most likely attack scenario.
 It is also hard to detect if no physical boundary is breached.

+Note how log servers have a larger (remote) attack surface than witnesses, simply because witnesses can be operated from less public vantage points.

 For physical security and detection of breaches we rely on locks, alarms, safes, tamper-evident bags, etc.  Detection of a breach is generally assumed to be